Vandarks/WhisperFeed/Project Planning/README.md

 ## Functional Requirements
 Students need to be able to send feedback.
 Teachers need to be able to read feedback.
 ## Non-Functional Requirements
+Login is done through Firebase so that users can sign in with their google accounts
 ## Resource Allocation

 ## Risk Assesment
+The project has some risks, both in the development and future.
+Firebase has a limit on how much data one project can store before becoming a paid product.
+Keeping the project up for long periods of time or having too big of a user base would make this project expensive.
 ## Team Formation
 The team consists of four people.
 Onni Alasaari, Tapio Humaljoki, Miiko Majewski and Edvard Nivala.
 The four of us have previous experience working as a team so teamwork will not be an issue.
 ## Technology Stack